 - brainstorming what to do if things don’t go according to plan

-- giving your child feedback on how he handles the process.
+- giving your child feedback on how she handles the process.

 You can also include your child in family decision-making.
-This is another chance to boost your child’s self-esteem, and show that you value her input.
+This is another chance to boost your child’s self-esteem, and show that you value his input.

-When it comes to big decisions that impact on your child (for example, about school, further study, staying out late and so on), try to make those decisions with your child, not for him.
+When it comes to big decisions that impact on your child – for example, about school, further study, staying out late and so on – try to make those decisions with your child, not for her.
 Our article on problem-solving can help you work through these decisions together.

 Your teenager’s brain